DoSomething/communal-docs/Incidents/README.md

     1. We might have seen this error before & left ourselves some notes.
 Check the troubleshooting document for this application: [Phoenix](https://dosomething.github.io/communal-docs/Incidents/Phoenix), [GraphQL](https://dosomething.github.io/communal-docs/Incidents/GraphQL), [Northstar](https://dosomething.github.io/communal-docs/Incidents/Northstar), [Rogue](https://dosomething.github.io/communal-docs/Incidents/Rogue), [Gambit](https://dosomething.github.io/communal-docs/Incidents/Gambit), [Blink](https://dosomething.github.io/communal-docs/Incidents/Blink)
     2. If you see something spooky, like network timeouts, try [restarting the application](#restarting-the-application).
 8. Does this failure relate to a recent change or deploy?
     1. If we changed content on a campaign (such as a closed campaign or new copy) and that's causing the failure, update the test to reflect that & re-run the test.
 If that resolves the incident, you're all set!
-Follow the steps in [After The Incident](#after-the-incident) to document this.
+Follow the steps in [**After The Incident**](#after-the-incident) to document this.
     2. If this relates to a recent deploy, try [rolling back that deploy](#rolling-back-deploys) to the previous release.
 We can always fix the bug when we're back in the office.
-9. If the site is still broken, [**Escalate** the incident](#escalate-an-incident) to bring in a technical lead & continue to [During The Incident](#incident-response).
+9. If the site is still broken, it's time to bring in more help.
+Continue to [**During The Incident**](#incident-response), below.

 <br/>
 <br/>